feel-co/ndg/ndg-commonmark/README.md

 options.highlight_theme = Some("gruvbox-dark".to_string());

 // Set manpage URL mappings
-// Note: this is required for {man} role to function correctly options.manpage_urls_path = Some("manpage-urls.json".to_string());
+// NOTE: this is required for {man} role to function correctly options.manpage_urls_path = Some("manpage-urls.json".to_string());

 let processor = MarkdownProcessor::new(options);